This file was last updated on May 17, 2015

 In developed societies, most disabled people are old.
 Policies tend to be focused on younger groups, because younger groups are politically more active, and disability in old age is seen as normal.

 L Doyal, I Gough, A theory of human need, Macmillan 1991

 M Langan, Welfare: needs, rights and risks, Routledge 1998

 P Spicker, The idea of poverty, Policy Press 2007

 D Narayan, R Chambers, M Shah, P Petesch, Voices of the poor: crying out for change, Oxford University Press 2000.
-(This is available on the web as a 1.7MB download.)
+(1.7mb download.)